AI - Bouncing Ball with Motion Sensor (Difficulty: 3)

 When the game starts, the board should be moved to the bottom center of the stage:

-Step 4 - A Forever Loop to Read the Sensor Data
+Step 4 - A Forever Loop to Read the Motion Data

 Since the board will be controlled by the video sensor data, let’s use a forever loop to repeatedly read the motion data into 2 variables named “motion” and “direction”:

-Now you can see these 2 variables’ values as you move left or right:
+Now you can see these 2 variables’ values as you move left or right in front of the camera:

 Step 5 - Set “Board Speed”